Wheatstone LNG

 Wheatstone LNG is a liquefied natural gas plant operating in the Ashburton North Strategic Industrial Area, which is located 12 km west of Onslow, Western Australia.
 The project is operated by Chevron.

 History

 The Wheatstone gas field was discovered in the Greater Gorgon Area in 2004.
 The final investment decision was made in September 2011, and construction began in December 2011.
 The first shipment was made in October 2017.

+As of late March, 2026, from damage "likely caused by Tropical Cyclone Narelle," the Wheatstone and Gorgon gas facilities, which "collectively produce about 6.5% of the world’s liquefied natural gas and nearly half of Western Australia’s domestic gas supply, according to Chevron", were offline in what was already a challenging time in world energy markets.

 Technical description

 The project is expected to cost A$29 billion (US$29.7 billion).
 The LNG liquefaction and export plant will have an annual capacity of 15 million tonnes of LNG.
 In the first stage, the plant will have a gas plant, and two LNG trains with a capacity of 4.3 million tonnes per year each.
 It will be supplied from the Wheatstone, Iago, Julimar and Brunello offshore gas fields.